 - 1 tsp vanilla extract

 - 2 tbsp ground cinnamon

 - pinch of kosher salt

 - 1/4 cup cornstarch

 - Preheat your oven to 350°F. Set out a pan that is large enough to hold your cheesecake pan for baking.
 Boil water for a bain-marie which will be used to bake in.

 - In a medium saucepan, dissolve the first quantity of sugar in the water.
 Bring the water to a boil.
 Add the brandy (or wine) and the spices; stir and continue boiling for 10 minutes.
 Reduce heat to low, making sure the water is barely moving.
-Add the sliced pears and poach for 5 minutes.
+Add the sliced pears and poach for 5 minutes, stirring occasionally.
 Remove the pot from the heat and allow the pears to steep while you prepare the cheesecake.
 Stir the pears once or twice while they steep.